Preterm birth: Neonatal care

-In developed countries premature infants are usually cared for in a NICU.
+In developed countries premature infants are usually cared for in a neonatal intensive care unit (NICU).
 The physicians who specialize in the care of very sick or premature babies are known as neonatologists.
 In the NICU, premature babies are kept under radiant warmers or in incubators (also called isolettes), which are bassinets enclosed in plastic with climate control equipment designed to keep them warm and limit their exposure to germs.
 Modern neonatal intensive care involves sophisticated measurement of temperature, respiration, cardiac function, oxygenation, and brain activity.
-After delivery, plastic wraps or warm mattresses are useful to keep the infant warm on their way to the neonatal intensive care unit (NICU).
+After delivery, plastic wraps or warm mattresses are useful to keep the infant warm on their way to the NICU.
 Treatments may include fluids and nutrition through intravenous catheters, oxygen supplementation, mechanical ventilation support, and medications.
-In developing countries where advanced equipment and even electricity may not be available or reliable, simple measures such as kangaroo care (skin to skin warming), encouraging breastfeeding, and basic infection control measures can significantly reduce preterm morbidity and mortality.
+In developing countries where advanced equipment and even electricity may not be available or reliable, simple measures such as kangaroo care (skin-to-skin warming), encouraging breastfeeding, and basic infection control measures can significantly reduce preterm morbidity and mortality.
 Kangaroo mother care (KMC) can decrease the risk of neonatal sepsis, hypothermia, hypoglycemia and increase exclusive breastfeeding.
 Bili lights may also be used to treat newborn jaundice (hyperbilirubinemia).

 Water can be carefully provided to prevent dehydration but not so much to increase risks of side effects.

 Breathing support

 In terms of respiratory support, there may be little or no difference in the risk of death or chronic lung disease between high flow nasal cannulae (HFNC) and continuous positive airway pressure (CPAP) or nasal intermittent positive pressure ventilation (NPPV).
 For extremely preterm babies (born before 28 weeks' gestation), targeting a higher versus a lower oxygen saturation range makes little or no difference overall to the risk of death or major disability.
-Babies born before 32 weeks probably have a lower risk of death from bronchopulmonary dysplasia if they have CPAP immediately after being born, compared to receiving either supportive care or assisted ventilation.
+Babies born before 32 weeks have been shown to have a lower risk of death from bronchopulmonary dysplasia if they have CPAP immediately after being born, compared to receiving either supportive care or assisted ventilation.

 There is insufficient evidence for or against placing preterm stable twins in the same cot or incubator (co-bedding).